-Currently about 3 percent of all light-duty passenger car sales are diesel.
+Currently, about 3 percent of all light-duty passenger car sales are diesel.

+Twelve percent of all car take rates, as of August 2008, was diesel.
+Fast forward to August 2012 and 30% of all car take rates were diesel.
 In the video, Bernd Boisten explains take rate “ if a vehicle is offered as a gasoline and a diesel version, the diesel take rate is the percent of consumers that choose the diesel version.
 Another way to state it is: when a consumer has a choice between a diesel powertrain and a gasoline powertrain for the same vehicle, the percent of consumers that choose diesel is the diesel take rate.

-Diesels are starting to catch hold in the United States, but the question is, what is the difference in ownership costs over three years between a gasoline engine and a diesel engine?
+Diesel is starting to catch hold in the United States, but the question is, what is the difference in ownership costs over three years between a gasoline engine and a diesel engine?

 Bosch asked the University of Michigan to create a test to find out the difference in price of ownership over a three year period.
 This cost included fuel, loss of value and cost of ownership.
 It wasn’t a surprise that diesel owners spent less on fuel, diesel gets 20-30 percent better fuel economy than gasoline.
 Loss of Value in a diesel was around $8,000 versus the loss of value in a gasoline car of almost $10,000.
 The savings ended up being a little over $3,000 better to own a diesel than a gasoline vehicle.